-Guide to Leveraging Industry Experts to Craft High-Quality SEO Content
+Guide to Leveraging Industry Expert Interviews to Write High-Quality Content

 There’s good content.
 And, then there’s high-quality content, the stuff that rises in the search engine results pages, oozing those attractive and useful characteristics both consumers and search engines value.

-In my experience as an SEO copywriter (going on 10 years now), I’ve learned that there are several SEO content writing tips that make your content more “valuable and useful” to your readers than your competitors’ sites.
+For an SEO copywriter, there are few SEO content writing tips that make your content more “valuable and useful” to your readers than including first-hand information from an expert.

 If your web copy isn’t performing, it might be because it lacks credible, expert information.